 This third exemption from HOS regulations applies only to farmers and their employees.
 Within that group, only those who operate a CFV may take advantage of it.
-Please see the CFV section for further detail.
+Please see the CFV section on page 6 for further detail.

 ELECTRONIC LOGGING DEVICE (ELD)